What is a trademark cancellation?

 According to our firm’s flat fee schedule for TTAB trademark proceedings, the cost for handling the above three tasks would be $3,300 (as of this post date).

 After initial disclosures are served, a party may propound discovery requests.
 The discovery phase is where legal costs can easily get into tens of thousands, especially with responding to document requests, reviewing document production and taking depositions.

 How long does a trademark cancellation take?

 When a Petition to Cancel is properly filed, the TTAB will issue a trial schedule with deadlines spanning over a one and a half year period (1.5 years) starting from the Time to Answer to the optional Request for an Oral Hearing.

 In the fiscal year 2018, the average length of time from the commencement of a trademark cancellation to completion was approximately 140 weeks (about 2.7 years).

 It should come as no surprise that formulating a smart legal strategy requires close cooperation and good communication with your trademark attorney.
-One option to consider early on (and throughout the proceeding) is the option of a mutually favorable settlement.
+Consider whether a fair settlement may be pursued earlier to save money.

 Sometimes an effective defense is go on the offense.
 So consider whether you have valid claims to bring against the other side.
 If so, you should file counterclaims.
 For example, the petitioner may own a registered mark which forms the basis of their grounds for cancellation.
 If their registration has a potential weaknesses, you may need to file timely mandatory counterclaims.
 Otherwise, you could forfeit the right to pursue counterclaims later.